 If your eyebrows have fallen, it contributes to the excess skin on the upper lids and creates folds of skin across the bridge of your nose, as well as heavy wrinkles around the brow.

-Dr. Rostami and Dr. Nazemzadeh are cosmetic facial plastic surgeons and use many brow lift techniques to improve positioning and restore a more youthful look.
+Dr. Rostami is a cosmetic facial plastic surgeon and uses many brow lift techniques to improve positioning and restore a more youthful look.
 They offer nonsurgical, surgical, and minimally invasive options.

 Some of the surgical brow lift techniques include: